mbafrani/PMSD/README.md

 Process mining field has been enriched with multiple techniques and tools for different purposes.
 However, these techniques are mostly 'backward-looking'.
 'PMSD' is a web application tool that supports forward-looking simulation techniques.
 It transforms the event data and process mining results into a simulation model/
 ## Running the application
 - Run app.py and use the "127.0.0.1:5000" as the homepage URL in the browser.
+- The detail information and the tool tutorial are provided in **PMSDToolTutorial.pdf**.
 - The modules are using the output of the previous step as infrastructure and inputs, therefore each should be used as the provided order in the application for the better result.
 ## Inside event log
 - In this section, event logs in both '.csv' and '.xes' formats can be uploaded.